januaryadvisors/react-exercise-instructions/README.md

 To start your local server, run `npm start`.
 You should see the app running at `http://localhost:3000/`!

-For both exercises, you'll be asked to edit code in the [components](https://github.com/januaryadvisors/react-exercises/tree/main/src/components) folder of our repository, which is what you'll submit via email.
+For both exercises, you'll be asked to edit code in the [components](https://github.com/januaryadvisors/react-exercises/tree/main/src/components) folder of our repository, which is what you'll submit via Google Drive.

 ## Exercise 1 - Fruit List